 If you still struggle to get paid, then you may need to seek legal action.
-This can be done through mediation, statutory demand or court action.
-You can learn more about these options in our guide on the subject here.
+This can be done through mediation, statutory demand, or court action.
+You can learn more about these options in this guide.

 3. Should you operate as a sole trader or limited company?

-This is one of the most common questions – both for seasoned freelancers and those just starting out.
+This is one of the most common questions – both for seasoned freelancers and beginners.
 Registering as a sole trader and limited company both have their pros and cons.
-Which is why it can be a tricky decision to make.
+When you’re learning how to streamline your finances, this can be a tricky decision to make.

 When you’re just starting out, it’s common to register as a sole trader – especially if this is a side project while you work a full-time job.
 However, it’s advised that you eventually register as a limited company.
 Here’s why: